SAP/odfuzz/README.md

 A default configuration is stored in the file *config/fuzzer/config.yaml*.
 The configuration file can be modified to suit the best needs.
 Also, it is possible to create a new configuration file which can be passed via the command line option **--fuzzer-config**.

 #### Docker volumes
-The output of ODfuzz is written into a running instance of docker image by default.
+The output of **odfuzz** is written into a running instance of docker image by default.
 If you want to view the output on the host system, you are required to use the additional **-v** option and run the docker image as follows:
 ```
 $ sudo docker run -v /host/absolute/path:/image/absolute/path -ti odfuzz:1.0
 ```